Deepak-Singh-Rana/infra-ansible-server-setup/roles/install_2dssh/files/README.md

 :exclamation: **DO NOT** place any files in this folder

-instead use the command `sshenmatch` to enable a match rule instead use the command `sshdismatch` to disable a match rule
+instead use the command `sshenmatch` to enable a match rule

+instead use the command `sshdismatch` to disable a match rule

 `sshenmatch` creates a softlink to the matches-enabled folder

 `sshdismatch` removes the softlink from the matches-enabled folder

+### Ordering of matches
+default server match rules are in the 50 range

+:bulb: try to avoid choosing a number under the value of 10 as 10 is reserved for jumphost rules

+When enabling a match rule if you want to *"override"* another match rule, make sure the number is lower than the match rule you want to *"override"*

+e.g.
+the bellow will make it so daves group must use a pubkey

+40_allowdavesgroup-pubkeyonly.group
+50_allowdavesgroup-password.group

 ## Applying your changes